the1laz/cgateweb/README.md

 This requests the network tree:

-cbus/write/#1///gettree - result gets published on cbus/read/#1///tree
+cbus/write/#1///gettree - result gets published as JSON on cbus/read/#1///tree

 Other notes:
 I made this for working with OpenHAB